-All interested person transactions are undertaken on normal commercial terms and the AC regularly reviews all interested person transactions to ensure compliance with the internal control system as well as with relevant provisions of the Listing Manual and the Property Funds Appendix.
+The Manager has established thresholds for interested party transactions, as well as internal control procedures in accordance with the relevant provisions of the Listing Manual and the Property Funds Appendix.
+All interested person transactions are undertaken on an arm's length and on normal commercial terms and the AC regularly reviews all interested person transactions to ensure compliance with the internal control system as well as with relevant provisions of the Listing Manual and the Property Funds Appendix.
+In respect of such transactions, the Manager would have to demonstrate to the AC that such transactions are undertaken on normal commercial terms and are not prejudicial to the interests of MPACT and Unitholders which may include obtaining (where practicable) third-party quotations or obtaining two independent valuations with one of the valuers commissioned independently by the Trustee (in accordance with the applicable provisions of the Listing Manual and the Property Funds Appendix).
 In addition, the Trustee has the right to review such transactions to ascertain that the Property Funds Appendix and the Listing Manual have been complied with and to satisfy itself and/or confirm that such transactions are conducted on normal commercial terms and not prejudicial to the interests of MPACT and the unitholders.